sde-coursepack/sde-coursepack.github.io/modules/intro/_posts/2022-01-07-Internal-Quality.md

 *Entropy* is the idea that in our Universe, energy within a closed-system cannot become more orderly overtime, and not all processes are reversible.
+That is, things trend towards disorder.
 A consequence of this is that the chemical energy in gasoline cannot be perfectly turned into kinetic energy.
 We will lose some energy to heat and sound energy, and it is impossible